-Attached to this report is the prepared abstract of accounts for the financial year 2015/16.
-These have been prepared in accordance with the recognised standards and the Accounting Code of Practice.
+Attached to this report as Appendix 1 is the finalised abstract of accounts for the financial year 2015/2016 for SCTSJC.
+These have been prepared in accordance with the recognised standards and the Code of Practice on Local Authority Accounting in the United Kingdom 2015/2016.

-4. Conclusions
+4. Conclusion

-The draft abstract of accounts has been prepared in the legislative timeframe having due regard to all current standards.
+The finalised abstract of accounts was prepared and submitted in the legislative timeframe having due regard to all current standards.